The CISLA ExperienceFirst-Year SophomoresJuniorsSeniors

 The summer after the junior year, CISLA scholars complete a funded internship in their country of focus, using their languages of study, in fields related to their proposed senior research subjects.

-Senior year is also when CISLA scholars integrate their major, coursework, research, and international experience into the Senior Integrative Project (SIP) in the form of an honors thesis or an independent study project.
+Senior year is also when CISLA scholars integrate their major, coursework, research, and international experience into the Senior Integrative Project (SIP) in the form of an honors thesis or an individual study.

 Finally, the seniors must pass an oral proficiency examination in their world language of study.
 Upon successful completion of all of the CISLA requirements, students will be awarded CISLA certification at graduation.